Banana Plant Care at Home: Your Complete Guide

 To keep them happy, make sure your home is between 68-85ºF.
 Also, keep them away from cold drafts to avoid any cold damage.

 Aim to keep the humidity high, around 50%, in the area where your banana plant lives.
 A humidifier may be necessary, especially during dry winters.
-Spritzing your banana plant’s leaves won’t do any harm, but it will only increase the humidity short-term.
+Spritzing your banana plant’s leaves won’t do any harm, but it will only increase the humidity short term.

 How To Water Banana Plants

 Banana plants don’t handle drought well, yet they also hate sitting in wet soil.
-To help them get just what they want, water them thoroughly while allowing the soil to dry out in between waterings.
+To help them get what they want, water them thoroughly while allowing the soil to dry out between waterings.

 How, When, and Why to Fertilize